Property Management Blog

 Regulations are in place in most states to cap the amount Arizona landlords can request for a security deposit as part of the landlord-tenant law.

-Under Arizona security deposit laws, a landlord can request a maximum of one-and-a-half month’s rent for security deposits.
+Under Arizona security deposit law, a landlord can request a maximum of one-and-a-half month’s rent for security deposits.
 If the lease agreement is for a mobile home a landlord can increase the deposit to equal 2 months of rent.

 Non-refundable Fees